Session topics are:

 In this capstone segment, we look at the reality of disruptors and make predictions about the future.
 Yes, they will likely survive and maybe thrive to some extent but they will not replace you.
 Find out why.

-Your instructor for this webinar is Big "I" Virtual University Executive Director Christopher J. Boggs, CPCU, ARM, ALCM, LPCS, AAI, APA, CWCA, CRIS, AINS
+Your instructor for this webinar is Big "I" Executive Director of Risk Management & Education, Christopher J. Boggs, CPCU, ARM, ALCM, LPCS, AAI, APA, CWCA, CRIS, AINS.

-All 2-hour Big I" Virtual University webinars include access to the live session, a link to the post-event on-demand recording available to you 24/7, and a transcript, a valuable and value-added reference tool.
+All 2-hour Big I" Virtual University CE webinars include access to the live event, a link to the post-event on-demand recording available to you 24/7, and a transcript, a valuable and value-added reference tool.